UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

 Last year, out of the blue, my father started showing up outside of my high school, telling me he wanted to see my mom again.
 It became severe enough that the police issued a restraining order.
-I haven’t seen him since.

 My physics teacher, Mr. Bevelacqua, noticed first.
 He saw that my grade had slid from an A to a C- in five weeks, and he rightly assumed that, if it was happening in his class, it was happening in others.
 I loved his class and sense of humor, so I felt comfortable enough confiding in my teacher about my fears.
-He helped me talk with the school psychologist, who suggested a course in mindfulness and a series of conversations with the police.
+He helped me talk with the school psychologist, who suggested regular therapy and a series of conversations with the police.
 I created healthy boundaries for myself and developed a mindfulness routine with my mother that has benefited both of us.

 Analysis: